 The mouth and throat are also prime targets for allergic reactions.
-This is due to the fact that allergic foods pass through here.
+This is because allergic foods pass through here.

 A telltale sign of an allergic reaction is the tightening of the throat.
-Due to this, people will have a very hard time breathing.
-It can also hit the lungs where problems such as wheezing and coughing come into the fray.
+Due to this, people will have a difficult time breathing.
+It can also hit the lungs, where problems such as wheezing and coughing come into the fray.

 Digestive System Problems